jovanimal/jovanimal/README.md

 - :heart:  Mostly work with libraries/frameworks related to JavaScript.
 - 👨‍💻  Currently working on a full stack project using Nextjs, TypeScript, Jest, Node, Postgres & Docker.
-- 💪🏼  Goals: Know what to overlook, focus on the right things.

 ---